mblaschke/docker-api-stresstest/README.md

 * 16 vCores (Intel Haswell)
 * 14 GB RAM (never exceeded the memory limit)
 * /var/lib/docker on local 375 GB NVM scratch SSD (read: 100.000 IOPS, write: 70.000 IOPS)
-* /var/lib/docker on overlay2 (same problems with AUFS)
+* /var/lib/docker (ext4) on overlay2 (same problems with AUFS)
 * Runs only SSH and Docker
 * Only for testing, no other tasks

+Same problems also on a VM in Microsoft Azure (8 Cores) and on docker machine (dinghy) on a 4 core MacBook Pro.

 #### docker version